Gniemiec36/ml_market_comparison/README.md

 ## Notes:

 - Stationarity of returns and RSI can be checked via the included is_stationary function (Augmented Dickey-Fuller test)
 - Diagnostic plotting functions (overlap_plot, separate_plot) are included for visually inspecting feature behaviour over time
 - All models are saved with their test accuracy in the filename for easy comparison across runs

 ## Limitations:

-- Only tested on a single ticker/timeframe configuration in this run; results may vary across assets, timeframes, and market regimes
+- Only tested on a single ticker/timeframe configuration in this run; results may vary across assets, timeframes and market regimes
-- Feature set is limited to simple technical indicators; incorporating volume, order book, or cross-asset features may reveal different results
+- Feature set is limited to simple technical indicators; incorporating volume, order book or cross-asset features may reveal different results